DJMare/express_Sequelize_ProvideDataToTheFrontEnd/README.md

 # express_Sequelize_ProvideDataToTheFrontEnd
-An express app utilizing sequelize cli to connect to mySql database and to provide data to the front end.
+An express app utilizing sequelize cli to connect to mySQL database and to provide data to the front end.

 COMMAND PROMPT